 - those institutions which are named as location for church records.
 We recommend to adress yourself to the central offices (State Archive, Offizialat, lutheran church council) rather than to the individual parish offices.
 Give your full postal home adress, if you decide to write per e-mail to the State Archive (firstname.lastname@example.org), Bischöfliches Offizialat in Vechta (email@example.com) or to the lutheran church council (firstname.lastname@example.org).

 - for general questions, and if you do not know the name of the parish, ask the Oldenburg Genealogical Society, E-mail: Gerold Diers.

 We ask you to be patient in expecting answers.
 In many cases this research implies significant work as well as travel expenses and fees to pay at the public archives.
 In those cases we will advise you of the approx. payments due, before we start working on your request.

 New members are always welcome.
 If, besides membership, you have interest, time and energy to not only search for your own roots but to help working actively on the goals of our society, the better.
-If you are interested in membership and/or contribution please write to:
+If you are interested in membership please fill the membership request form.

 Genealogical sources for the Oldenburg area: